-We buddied up with Somphorn, the owner of the popular gay friendly Lao Lao Gardens in Luang Prabang, who gave us a local’s insight as to what it’s like growing up in gay Laos.
+Somphorn was the owner of the popular gay friendly Lao Lao Gardens in Luang Prabang, which is where we met him.
+He gave us his insight as to what it’s like growing up in gay Laos.

 I was really lucky to have a very accepting family and group of friends, which made it very easy for me.
 However, there were no gay places so it was hard to meet other guys.
 Now the social media apps have made this a lot easier.